Al "Cake" Wichard: Biography

 He recorded with Smokey Hogg (guitar and vocals), Hadda Brooks (piano), Bill Davis (bass).
 And with Brooks again in 1948 with Teddy Bunn on guitar and Red Callender on bass.

-By July 1949 he had joined the James Von Streeter Septet with Nat Meeks (trumpet) Walter Henry (alto saxophone), Hampton Hawes (piano) Charlie Norris (guitar) Shifty Henry (bass), and Herman Pattus (vocals), which recorded in Los Angeles, California.
+By July 1949 he had joined the James Von Streeter Septet with Nat Meeks (trumpet) Walter Henry (alto saxophone), Hampton Hawes (piano), Chuck Norris (guitar), Shifty Henry (bass), and Herman Pattus (vocals), which recorded in Los Angeles, California.
 During this period he also recorded with Sister Wynona Carr and Brother Joe May, and also with Little Willie Littlefield.
-Wichard appears as a drummer in a jazz club, in the film noir movie, D.O.A. in 1950.
+Wichard appears as a drummer in a jazz club scene, in the film noir movie, D.O.A. in 1950.

 He died in Los Angeles in 1959.